2021–22 Magyar Kupa (men's handball)

 The 2021–22 Magyar Kupa, known as (TippMix férfi Magyar Kupa) for sponsorship reasons, was the 64th edition of the tournament.

 Telekom Veszprém won their twenty-ninth title.

 Schedule

 The rounds of the 2021–22 competition are scheduled as follows:

 Teams

 Matches

-A total of 44 matches were take place, starting with Round I on 5 October 2021 and culminating with the Final on 24 April 2022.
+A total of 44 matches took place, starting with Round I on 5 October 2021 and culminating with the Final on 24 April 2022.

 First round

 The first round ties was scheduled for 5–20 October 2021.